Badgerati/Pode/docs/Tutorials/Logging/Types/Errors.md

 | `Message`    | The error message                                     |
 | `StackTrace` | The error StackTrace                                  |

-## Error Levels
+## Log Levels

-The Error logging logic uses the following Error levels (Error is the default):
+The Error logging Type uses the following log levels (Error is the default):

 * `Error`
 * `Warning`
 * `Informational`
 * `Verbose`
 * `Debug`

+You can alter the log level by supplying `-Levels` to [`Enable-PodeErrorLogType`](../../../../Functions/Logging/Enable-PodeErrorLogType) - you can supply one or more.

+!!! tip
+    To enable all log levels more easily, simply supply `-Levels '*'`

 ## Writing Errors